-An online library of teaching resources support those delivering the Mandarin Excellence Programme, and consists of teaching materials, lesson plans, lesson extension activities and assessments.
-These resources will be continually updated and added to as the programme grows.
+An online library of teaching resources support teachers delivering the Mandarin Excellence Programme.
+The resources include, but are not limited to, teaching materials, lesson plans, lesson extension activities and assessments.

 Edmodo is a private space for Mandarin Excellence Programme teachers to discuss and share ideas, as well as share resources for teaching the programme curriculum.